Keeping your children safe

 - A risk assessment for all new and current activities is carried out by nursery staff

 - All staff have a DBS (Disclosure and Barring Service) check.
-This is currently the highest level of checking available.
+This is currently the highest level of checking available

 - If parents cannot drop off or pick up their children, they must inform us in advance of the person/people who will be picking up, including their own family members.
-This includes setting a password at first registration.
+This includes setting a password at first registration

 - We have a statutory responsibility to record every child’s attendance and absence.
+If you child is not attending on a given day, parents need to let us know before 10am to enable us to do this.

 - We have a strict no smoking policy both inside and outside the nursery.